sparcopen/do-a-thon-preview/.github/contributing.md

 * mobile checking
 * incognito testing

 * Copy files, or changes (once tested) over from Dev to live.
 On /doathon, the website files live under /docs.
 This means almost all your changes and files will be in that folder.
+Don't commit (i.e sync with Github) your changes until you've done the below (but you can save locally)
 * There are some inconsistencies between dev & live to be aware of when moving things over.
 Here is what they are, and how to fix them:
   * Image links: On dev, these are usually structured /doathon-dev/images and on live they need to be just /images.
 You can check and do this in bulk but searching the directory for "/doathon-dev/images" (specifying all that is important!) and asking it to be replaced with "/images".
   * Links: